Jacques Patrick: Tampa Bay Vipers

-Patrick was drafted by the Tampa Bay Vipers during the 2020 XFL Draft.
+Patrick was drafted by the Tampa Bay Vipers during the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

 Patrick signed with the Cincinnati Bengals of the NFL on April 17, 2020.
-He was waived on September 5, 2020 and signed to the practice squad the next day.
+He was waived on September 5, and signed to the practice squad the next day.
 He signed a reserve/future contract on January 4, 2021.

 On August 31, 2021, Patrick was waived by the Bengals and re-signed to the practice squad the next day.

 San Francisco 49ers

 On September 21, 2021, Patrick was signed by the San Francisco 49ers off the Bengals practice squad.
-He was waived on October 12, 2021, and re-signed to the practice squad six days later.
-He was released on November 2, 2021.
+He was waived on October 12, and re-signed to the practice squad six days later.
+Patrick was released on November 2.

 Carolina Panthers

-On December 7, 2021, Patrick was signed to the Carolina Panthers practice squad.
-He was released on December 21, 2021.
+On December 7, 2021, Patrick was signed to the Carolina Panthers' practice squad.
+He was released on December 21.